orbs-network/orbs-spec/behaviors/services/processor.md

   * On mismatch fail.
 * Execute the code on the processor.
   * SDK calls are done by blocking execution and calling `VirtualMachine.SdkCall`.

+&nbsp;
+## `DeployService` (method)
+> Deploys a native service, relevant only for native processor.

+* Check if a native contract exist with the service name.
+If not, return.
+* Sdk